MangoIV/dracuLad/README.md

 - acrylic plates have arrived and fit perfectly
 - for the upper encoder you can't use the really big guitar knobs as they're to wide and will interfere with the OLEDs.
 The smaller ones are recommended
 - 3D-printable case has been added thanks to the awesome work of Sadek Baroudi
-- basic ZMK Firmware (not all features implemented yet) exists on [my for of the zmk firmware](https://github.com/MangoIV/zmk.git)
+- basic ZMK Firmware (not all features implemented yet) exists on [my fork of the zmk firmware](https://github.com/MangoIV/zmk.git)

 ## Plans for the future
 - currently everything I wanted seems to be implemented